LiYian2/Choosing-an-Efficient-Fine-Tuning-Strategy-for-BERT-A-Case-Study-on-SST-2-Sentiment-Classification/README.md

 | LoRA (8-bit)   | INT8               | 8-bit        | ~0.8%           |
 | QLoRA (4-bit)  | INT4               | 4-bit        | ~1.3%           |

 All methods use the **same classifier head and tokenization pipeline** to ensure controlled comparison.
+Results are reported in our report.

 ---